codio-content/Java/.guides/content/Returning-Values-0f55.md

 ## The Return Keyword

-Every function in Python returns a value.
-Think of the `len` function.
-This function returns the length (an int) of either a string or list.
+Rather than **printing** data, methods can also **return** data.
+Think of the `length()` method.
+This method returns the length (an int) of either a string or list.
 So the return value of `len` is of type int. `len` does not print anything to the screen, it just returns a number.
-From here on out, functions will no longer use the print statement.
-Instead, functions will return a value — use the `return` keyword in place of `print`.
+From here on out, methods will no longer use the print statement.
+Instead, methods will return a value — use the `return` keyword in place of `print`.

 ```python
 def add_five(num):